 Grace Church is a Eucharist-centered congregation with one service on Sunday at 10:15 a.m.
-The service is primarily Rite II with music and choir.
-Rite I is typically used during penitential seasons.
+The service is primarily contemporary language (Rite II) with music and choir.
 As part of our commitment to young families, we have a bright and beautiful nursery in the atrium just off the church.
-We have the same nursery worker each week to provide a welcoming place for our youngest

 for anyone to sit, walk, pray, or meditate.
-We have had a variety of worship services there, a special sacred space.
-It is a unique offering to all residents of Hopkinsville and Christian County.
+We have occasional worship services there, including the Blessing of the Animals.
+It is a unique offering to all in the Hopkinsville community.